 - To support the efforts of the JET Desk at the Consulate-General of Japan in Montreal, in the promotion, recruitment and preparation of new participants of the JET Programme from the Q/A region:

-- assist at promo events and interviews as required by the JET Desk;
+- assist at promo events and interviews conducted by the JET Desk;

-- conduct a comprehensive Pre-Departure Orientation for selected candidates;
+- assist with conducting a comprehensive Pre-Departure Orientation for selected candidates;

-- provide continuous guidance and support via forums and informal workshops in the period between Orientation and Departure and even beyond.
+- assist with providing continuous guidance and support via forums and informal workshops in the period between Orientation and Departure and even beyond.

 - To take on the role of “cultural ambassador” to bridge the cultures of Canada and Japan, by promoting mutual understanding and building strong ties of friendship between the two nations: